This frostbitten man brought Canadian railroad wealth to Portland

 But to convince them, he’d have to get there, first.

-He pressed on, day and night, through Falmouth, Rumford and Dixfield Notch.
+He pressed on, day and night, through Falmouth, Rumford and Dixville Notch.
 It took him four days to make the 300 mile journey by horse and sleigh.
 He got frostbite and pneumonia, but he made it on Feb.
 9, 1845.

 The 6-foot-2, 250-pound man knew how to talk, too.
 He’d learned that as a school teacher and lawyer.
 After three hours rest, he made his pitch.